-Development proposals that impact on local wildlife and habitats identified on Map 5 (page 35) should demonstrate how biodiversity will be protected and enhanced.
+Development proposals that impact on sites of wildlife importance identified on Map 5 (page 35) should, according to their significance, demonstrate how biodiversity will be protected and enhanced.

 Where possible, buildings and landscaping should incorporate features which will support wildlife such as roosting opportunities for bats, the installation of bird nest boxes including swift boxes, and the use of native species in landscape planting (see Policy NE1).